PixelSymbols/MyActivity/README.md

 1) started doing Better File System library
 2) first used windows virtual workspaces, and i liked it

-# 12.11.2022
-got sick

 ## 15.11.2022:
 1) continue doing library

 # 28.11.2022
-recovered
+1) recovered

 # 2.12.2022
-got expelled from Institute for 6 debts, where i could have only 4.
+1) got expelled from Institute for 6 debts, where i could have only 4.
 Also one of which i already made.